lamir-workshop/lamir-workshop.github.io/travel_awards/index.md

 Applicants will be asked to provide verification of enrollment.
-This confirmation can be submitted in the form of an enrollment certification document, official/unofficial transcript, a signed letter by a faculty advisor.
+This confirmation can be submitted in the form of an enrollment certification document, official/unofficial transcript, a signed letter by a faculty advisor, etc.
 If you are unsure whether your form of documentation is acceptable, please feel free to email us at <a href="mailto:lamir.workshop@gmail.com">lamir.workshop@gmail.com</a>.